Deep learning of phase transitions with minimal examples: Set up and Deep Learning model

 We employ two training strategies in this work.
-The architecture we use is the CNN from Ref.~\cite{Bachtis:2020dmf}.
-The architecture is described in Appendix B of Ref.`\cite{Bachtis:2020dmf}.
-Our first strategy trains the CNN on 20 temperatures chosen above and below $T_{\mathrm{c}}$, 10 in the range $2.44\lesssim T\lesssim 3.13$ and 10 in the range $1.79\lesssim T\lesssim 2.23$, corresponding to the $\beta$ values listed in that work.
+The architecture we use is exactly the same as the CNN given in Appendix B of Ref.~\cite{Bachtis:2020dmf}.
+We choose this architecture as it was shown there to accurately find $\Tc$, $\nu$, and $\gamma/\nu$.
+Following Ref.~\cite{Bachtis:2020dmf}, our first strategy trains the CNN on 20 temperatures chosen above and below $\Tc$, 10 in the range $2.44\lesssim T\lesssim 3.13$ and 10 in the range $1.79\lesssim T\lesssim 2.23$, corresponding approximately to the $\beta$ values listed in that work.
 We call this the ``BAL20" model.
 Our second strategy trains the CNN on two ensembles only, corresponding to $T=0$ and $T=\infty$.
 The $T=0$ ensemble consists of 1000 configurations with $m=1$ exactly and 1000 configurations with $m=-1$.
 Meanwhile, the $T=\infty$ ensemble consists of 2000 configurations where a randomly chosen set of half the spins is set to $-1$ while the other half is set to $+1$, yielding $m=0$.
 We call this the ``BAL" model.
 We emphasize that, in contrast to the BAL20 model, the BAL model is not trained on MCMC data.
-We implement our various CNN models using the machine-learning libraries Scikit-Learn \cite{sklearn} and Tensorflow \cite{tensorflow} with Keras \cite{keras}.
-Our implementation of the CNNs can be accessed publicly on GitHub~\cite{CNNGIT}.
+Our implementation of the CNN utilizes the machine-learning libraries Scikit-Learn \cite{sklearn} and Tensorflow \cite{tensorflow} with Keras \cite{keras}.
+This implementation can be accessed publicly on GitHub~\cite{CNNGIT}.

 For efficient generation of 2-$d$ Ising model configurations, we build on the code of Ref.~\cite{isingcode}.
 We generate configurations of size $V= L^2$ for $L=128$, 200, 256, 360, 440, 512, and 640.
 The BAL model has an additional set of ensembles at $L=760$, as it is significantly cheaper to train.
 For each $L$, we generate ensembles at many temperatures $T$.
-For each $T$ we generate $N_{\mathrm{conf}}=2000$ configurations that are extremely well separated in Markov time; in particular, each measurement is separated by $5L^2$ sweeps.
+For each $T$ we generate $\nconf=2000$ configurations that are extremely well separated in Markov time; in particular, each measurement is separated by $5L^2$ sweeps.
 Ensemble averages $\ev{X}$ are estimated by

+Statistical uncertainties are estimated using jackknife resampling with 40 bins.
 Jackknife resampling, reweighting, fitting for the exponent $\gamma$, and the subsequent model averaging discussed in \secref{sec:results} are carried out using software of the AnalysisToolbox~\cite{Clarke:2023sfy}.